This article has been updated to reflect the 2019 shipping rate changes.

 Changes to dimensional weight from FedEx & UPS

 Dimensional weight can be confusing and generally means you’re paying more for postage than you expected.
 For these reasons, it’s understandable that e-commerce sellers don’t want to deal with it.
 If you’re not familiar with how dimensional weight works, once your box gets over 1 cubic foot (length x width x height = over 1728), you’re essentially charged for the size of the box regardless of the weight.
 This means that you pay a higher rate than if you were allowed to calculate the cost by the actual weight of the contents alone.
 Confusing, huh?
 For example, a 10” x 10” x 10” box has a minimum dimensional weight of 8 lbs, and even if your shipment is 3 lbs, you’ll be charged a 8 lb rate based on the package size.

 FedEx Ground will be maintaining their formula for calculating dimensional weight from 2017.
 The divisor for this calculation is 139.
 This applies to domestic shipments as well as as international shipments.
 Referring back to our 10”x10”x10” box example, you can see how we get a dimensional weight of 8 lbs (10x10x10 = 1000, 1000/139 = 7.19, rounded up to 8).

 UPS also maintained their formula for dimensional weight, and it’s the same as FedEx.
-Domestic services packages that are greater than 1,728 cubic inches will use a 139 divisor across the board, including UPS Standard from Canada import shipments.
+Domestic services packages will also use a 139 divisor across the board, including UPS Standard from Canada import shipments.